Page Reviewed / Updated - April 08, 2021

 In order for an applicant to receive Medicaid services in a supported living facility, his/her income has to be less than the provider would receive from a Medicaid resident.
 The formula for maximum income for Medicaid recipients is a bit complicated and varies based on the region in Illinois in which one lives.
 For instance, the daily supportive living program Medicaid rate is multiplied by 30.4 days, the room and board cost is added, plus the $90 personal allowance is added, which equals the maximum income an applicant can have.

 To see the Supportive Living Program Medicaid Rates, click here.
-Please make note that this rate map is pending federal approval and that dementia care is more costly.
+Please make note that dementia care is more costly.

 The Supportive Living Program also supports private pay clients, which comprises approximately 40% of the program participants.
 There is no maximum income limit for private pay clients.

 Certain assets and property are exempt from the Medicaid accounting of net worth, including the home, a car, and personal property such as furniture and jewelry.
-Note, the home is only considered an exempt asset if the homeowner (or his/her spouse) lives in the home and the home equity value does not exceed $595,000.
+Note, the home is only considered an exempt asset if the applicant lives in the home or has intent to live in the home and his/her home equity interest does not exceed $603,000.
+The home is also exempt if a non-applicant spouse remains in the home.

 Options for Individuals Exceeding the Limits